tlahin/roger_skyline_1/README.md

   It will send a notification to root if machines crontab file has been edited.

+  Then we make crontab run the script everyday at 00:00: `sudo crontab -e`

+    # run monitor_crontab.sh everyday at 00:00
+    0 0 * * * sh /usr/scripts/monitor_crontab.sh

   To get started we need to install couple of packages:

   **Mailutils**